eric2323223/jekyll-now/drafts/BERT.md

 >_Why is a second task necessary at all?_
 The authors pre-trained their model in  _Next Sentence Prediction_  because they thought important that the model knew how to relate two different sentences to perform downstream tasks like question answering or natural language inference and the “masked language model” did not capture this knowledge.
 They prove that pre-training with this second task notably increases performance in both question answering and natural language inference.
-_What percentage of sentences where actually next sentences?_
-50% of the sentences were paired with actual adjacent sentences in the corpus and 50% of them were paired with sentences picked randomly from the corpus.

 ##### NSP loss

 ```